ldhurst/Science_attitudes/README.md

  The analysis scripts are split into two folders, one for the analysis of the data with only biological questions (bio_know), one for all questions (sci_know).
 Each folder contains the necessary input files and an R script to generate all figures and tables in the manuscript and its supplements.

- The script will import packages needed if your computer doesn't already have them.
+ The scripts will import packages needed if your computer doesn't already have them.
 Some systems may require appropriate permissions to do this.
+Scripts were run on R version 4.2.1.
+No guarantees are made as regards compatibility with modified versions of R.